A few New Mexico butterflies: Nymphalidae

 Both images of a small wood nymph derive from the same original.
 In one version, you see an almost black butterfly, which is how it looked to me.
 In the other version, I manipulated the image so you can see some details.
 Apparently small wood nymphs (including the one shown here) sometimes lack a second spot on the underside of each forewing.

-The thing to look for with this butterfly is the two large spots on the underside of each forewing.
-However, the hindwing may mask one of the spots.
+The thing to look for with this butterfly is the two large eyespots on the underside of each forewing.
+However, the hindwings may mask one of the spots.
+The undersides of the hindwings usually have additional eyespots, but sometimes not.

 Bordered Patch (Chlosyne lacinia)